iltommi/qdb-documentation/source/api/nodejs.rst

     b.put(new Buffer("boom"), function(err) { /* */  });
     b.get(function(err, data) { /* */  });

-Passing in the blob value wrapped in the `node::Buffer class <https://nodejs.org/api/all.html#all_buffer>`_ is important, as Javascript does not play nice with binary data.
+Passing in the blob value wrapped in the `node::Buffer class <https://nodejs.org/api/all.html#all_buffer>`_ is important, as JavaScript does not play nice with binary data.

 .. js:class:: Blob